Infisical/terraform-provider-infisical/docs/resources/project_role.md

 ### Optional

 - `description` (String) The description for the new role.
 Defaults to an empty string.
-- `permissions` (Attributes List, Deprecated) (DEPRECATED, USE permissions_v2.
+- `permissions` (Attributes List) (DEPRECATED, USE permissions_v2.
 Refer to the migration guide in https://infisical.com/docs/internals/permissions#migrating-from-permission-v1-to-permission-v2) The permissions assigned to the project role (see [below for nested schema](#nestedatt--permissions))
 - `permissions_v2` (Attributes Set) The permissions assigned to the project role.
 Refer to the documentation here https://infisical.com/docs/internals/permissions for its usage. (see [below for nested schema](#nestedatt--permissions_v2))

 ### Read-Only